Pfizer Says Experimental COVID-19 Vaccine Is More Than 90% Effective

 That news comes from an interim analysis of a study involving 43,538 volunteers, 42% of whom had "diverse backgrounds."

 Each participant got two injections spaced 21 days apart.
-The analysis compared the number of cases of COVID-19 among the volunteers getting the vaccine, with an approximately equal sized group of volunteers who got an injection of a liquid that didn't contain the vaccine.
+The analysis compared the number of cases of COVID-19 among the volunteers getting the vaccine with an approximately equal sized group of volunteers who got an injection of a liquid that didn't contain the vaccine.

 In a news release from Pfizer and its partner BioNTech, the company said results from 94 evaluable cases of COVID-19 among study participants indicated the vaccine is more than 90% effective in preventing COVID-19.
 The Food and Drug Administration set a minimum effectiveness bar at 50%.